enibundo/BlockchainExplorer/README.md

 # BlockchainExplorer

-Just a simple block parser written in c#.
+Just a simple _WIP_ block parser written in c#.
+Do not use this unless for educational purposes.

 ## Needs:
 netcore 3.1